 Emphasis is placed on basic principals and addressing "real world" applications.
 Mathematics concepts are reduced to a minimum.
 Problems for individual or group solution are interspersed throughout the course to act as training aids and to evaluate the class progress.
 Many courses have an on-going class project which is addressed at various intervals throughout the course as the specific material is covered.

-The material is presented to the class via a computer projector, with students following in their textbooks.
-From experience we have found that using equipment as demos in the classroom uses up a lot of time in such a fast paced short course.
+The material is presented to the class via a conferencing interface such as Zoom, GoToMeeting, Microsoft Teams or other (the host organization may choose), with students following in their textbooks.
+From experience we have found that using equipment as demos during the presentation uses up a lot of time in such a fast paced short course.
 The attendees usually have access to equipment in their everyday work, so instead we use video where appropriate and slides to illustrate various applications of the material.
-Each student is provided with a spiral-bound course workbook, and 6-month access to the electronic course notes, which contain all the slides used in the classroom presentation.
+Each student is provided with a spiral-bound course workbook, and 6-month access to the electronic course notes, which contain all the slides used in the instructor's live presentation.
+If a student misses a portion of the live event, a recording of that portion can be made available.

 As each topic is developed in class, the instructor adds his or her own personal experience of the application and interaction between the students usually triggers additional information based on their experiences.
 Special interest discussions are encouraged outside of regular course sessions.
 Participants are expected to review the day's proceedings and sometimes to complete homework assignments in the evening.
 A self-graded test/quiz is usually administered at the end of the presentation, so each participant can identify areas where further study or review may be needed.
 Each participant is requested to complete a critique of the course.
 TTi appreciates these responses.
 It provides information, from the participant's point of view, as to which areas may need modification.
 It also provides a review of the instructor’s knowledge, presentation and responsiveness to student questions.